SalK91/convex_optimization/docs/convex/20_advanced.md

-# Chapter 13: Advanced Large-Scale and Structured Methods
+# Chapter 15: Advanced Large-Scale and Structured Methods

 In Chapter 9 we focused on “classical convex solvers”: gradient methods, accelerated methods, Newton and quasi-Newton methods, projected/proximal methods, and interior-point methods.
 Those are the canonical tools of convex optimisation.

-This chapter moves one step further.

-Here we study methods that:

-- exploit problem structure (sparsity, separability, block structure),
-- scale to extremely high dimensions,
-- or are widely used in practice for machine learning and signal processing — including in problems that are not convex.

-Some of these methods were first analysed in the convex setting (often with strong guarantees), and then adopted — sometimes recklessly — in the nonconvex world (training neural nets, matrix factorisation, etc.).
-You’ll absolutely see them in modern optimisation and ML code.

-We’ll cover:

-1. Coordinate (block) descent,
-2. Stochastic gradient and mini-batch methods,
-3. ADMM (Alternating Direction Method of Multipliers),
-4. Proximal coordinate / coordinate proximal variants,
-5. Majorization–minimization and iterative reweighted schemes.

-Throughout we’ll emphasise:
-- When they are provably correct for convex problems,
-- Why people also use them in nonconvex problems.

-## 10.1 Coordinate descent and block coordinate descent
+## 15.1 Coordinate descent and block coordinate descent

-### 10.1.1 Idea
+### 15.1.1 Idea

 Instead of updating all coordinates of $x$ at once using a full gradient or Newton direction, we update one coordinate (or one block of coordinates) at a time, holding the others fixed.